elkeis/angular-stick-to/README.md

                         | string          | Name of the `another sticky element`.
 It's bottom line will become the limit.
-  name                  | string          | Name of current element limit                 | string          | Name of the `limit` element
+  name                  | string          | Name of current element limit                 | string          | Name of the `limit` element breakpoint            | number          | minimal width of the screen when directive will apply sticky behaviour

 ## angular-stick-to-limit